The Fresh Prince Project

-"The Fresh Prince Project" is the pilot episode of the television series The Fresh Prince of Bel-Air.
-It premiered on NBC in the United States on September 10, 1990.
+"The Fresh Prince Project" (also known as simply "Pilot") is the pilot episode of the American sitcom The Fresh Prince of Bel-Air.
+It aired on NBC in the United States on September 10, 1990, and is written by series co-creators, Andy Borowitz and Susan Borowitz, and directed by Debbie Allen.
 It guest-stars John Petlock and Helen Page Camp as Henry and Margaret Furth.
 Tatyana Ali was auditioned in New York City for Quincy Jones to play Ashley when she was 11 years old.
-This episode was followed by "Bang the Drum, Ashley".

 Plot summary

 Street-smart teenager Will Smith is living in West Philadelphia with his mother Viola.
-After he gets into a fight with a bully named Omar Phelps following a missed streetball shot that misses the rim and hits Omar's gang, he is sent to live with his wealthy relatives in Bel-Air, the Banks family, so he can learn about discipline and hard work in a safe place.
+After he gets into a fight with a bully named Omar Phelps following a missed streetball shot that misses the rim and hits Omar's gang, he is sent to live with his wealthy relatives in Bel-Air, the Banks family, so he can learn about hard work, discipline, and get an education in a safe place.

 The series picks up right where the opening credits leave off, after the taxi drops Will off at the Banks residence.
 When he arrives, the mansion door is opened by the Banks' butler Geoffrey.
 Will first thinks Geoffrey is his uncle Phil, but Geoffrey tells him otherwise.
 When the Banks arrive at their home, Will's aunt Vivian is very happy to see Will.
 Phil is also happy at first, but is upset by his attire and use of slang.

 After saying hello to his cousins Hilary and Ashley, Will goes to his room to make himself comfortable.
 After a while, Geoffrey comes in with a tuxedo.
 He tells Will that Philip has invited several of his colleagues from his law firm to dinner and didn't know about Will being sent to live in Bel-Air when he extended the invitation.
 When Geoffrey leaves, Ashley enters the room.
 Will and Ashley quickly make a connection, and he teaches her how to rap.
 As she leaves the room, Philip enters with Will's cousin Carlton.
 Will doesn't recognize him at first, but after Philip tells him it's Carlton, he starts to make jokes at Carlton's expense.
 After being told to just do what Carlton does at dinner and witnessing his cousin's preppy behavior, he imagines seeing himself dressed like Carlton in the mirror and screams in terror.